KSDunne/statement_beauty/README.md

 4. View the date a blog post was created, so that it is obvious which blogs are recent (Part of epic 1)
 5. View the number of likes on blogs, so that it's easy to see which ones are popular (Part of epic 1)
 6. Click on a blog post title of interest that opens up that specific post in more detail (Part of epic 4)
-7. Register for an account, so that they can avail of the services offered to members (Part of epic 3)
+7. Register for an account, so that I can avail of the services offered to members (Part of epic 3)
 8. Navigate to an about page, so that the user can view the overall summary of the website capabilities and information on the CEO (Part of epic 8)
 9. Read other users comments, so that I feel connected to a community (Part of epic 6)